sand-lang/documentation/README.md

-# Xenon documentation
+# Sand documentation

-Standard libraries and syntax documentation for Xenon.
+Standard libraries and syntax documentation for Sand.